acboujida/GamesListApp.API/README.md

 GamesListApp is a monolithic API built using **ASP.NET Core** with **Entity Framework Core** and **SQL Server** as the database.
 The API includes Swagger for testing and documentation.

+To use this API, you must set up your own local SQL Server database and configure the connection string in `appsettings.json`.

 ---

 ## Project Structure